Greece Digital Nomad Visa Guide (2024)

 To be eligible to apply for a Greece digital nomad visa you have to meet the following criteria:

-• To be a citizen of a non-EU and non-EEA country,
+- Be a citizen of a non-EU and non-EEA country,

-• To work for a company or client registered outside Greece,
+- Work for a company or client registered outside Greece,

-• To have a net income of at least €3,500 (~$3,774) per month, and
+- Have a net income of at least €3,500 (~$3,816.08) per month, and

-• To have all of the necessary documentation mentioned above.
+- Have all of the necessary documentation mentioned above.

 Are you eligible if you are a United States citizen?

-Are you eligible if you are a US Green Card holder?
+Are you eligible if you are a US green card holder?

 Yes, as long as you are not a citizen of an EU or EEA country you are eligible to apply for a Greece digital nomad visa.

-Namely, if you stay outside the United States for more than 1 year, you will lose your Green Card automatically, so think carefully before applying for other visas.
+However, keep in mind that if you stay outside the United States for more than 1 year, you will automatically lose your Green Card, so think carefully before applying for other visas.
+Waiving your rights to your US Green Card might not be the best move, as getting another one afterward might be tricky.

 Are you eligible if you are an EU citizen?